 3 Enter the number of the selected train.
-These prompts appear:
+A prompt like this appears:

 '''

 Is train from Exception Summary report? (y/n)

 Separate by gate period? (y/n)

 '''

 To display DSR samples in the single-line, format, answer 'N' to the "Separate by gate period? (y/n)" prompt.
 A report like this appears: